johnedstone/telegram-telethon/Readme.md

 ### Description
 This repository contains ...
-* several Telegram bots using the python Telethon library
+* Three Telegram bots using the python Telethon library
+    * list_uptimes: which pulls data from a rest api server and displays it on a Telegram bot
+    * location_app: which logs to stdout and stderr the data from the Telegram Location widget
+    * location_to_restapi_app which posts the Telegram Location widget to a restapi server

-* as well as one or more Django REST API using for posting or getting data to and from these bots.
+* as well as the  Django REST API which is the rest api that the third bot (above) posts to. to and from these bots.

-* The `playbooks` folder contains the ansible playbooks to install the bots and API(s) on an AWS EC2 instance running Nginx and MariaDB, e.g a t3.micro "bitnami-wordpresspro-5.9.3-17-r06-linux-debian-10-x86_64-hvm-ebs-nami-78b1d030-4c7d-4ade-b8e6-f8dc86941303" AMI
+* The `playbooks` folder contains the ansible playbooks to install the bots and REST API on an AWS EC2 instance running Nginx and MariaDB, e.g a t3.micro "bitnami-wordpresspro-5.9.3-17-r06-linux-debian-10-x86_64-hvm-ebs-nami-78b1d030-4c7d-4ade-b8e6-f8dc86941303" AMI

 #### Current State
-  * list_uptimes and location_app bots finished, including ansible playbooks
+  * list_uptimes, location_app, location_to_restapi_app bots finished, including ansible playbooks for installing them
-  * 22-May-2022: Starting work on rest api for capturing live location
+  * 22-May-2022: Starting work on rest api described above

 #### To Do
 * Add Ansible role for using Postgres instead of MariaDB